-The Group's Chief Executive Officer is in charge of handling these risks, as well as the heads of each corporate functional area and the Executive Vice President of each business Division, in accordance with their scope of activity, according to acceptable risk levels for the company.
+The Group's Chief Executive Officer is ultimately in charge of handling these risks, supported by the heads of each corporate functional area and the Executive Vice President of each business Division, in accordance with their respective scope of activity.

-The Internal Audit Management is in charge of supervising

-compliance with risk tolerance, the effectiveness of control systems and following up on the implementation of necessary actions, which are subsequently monitored by the corporate functions affected.
+The Internal Audit Management is in charge of supervising compliance with risk tolerance, the effectiveness of control systems and following up on the implementation of necessary actions.